LogoActuator Machining

 The calculator chooses a first-pass direction based on backlash tolerance.
 The report layer explains which geometric and material evidence must be checked before a bracket drawing is released.

-Release rule: Do not freeze the hole fit until the mating pin tolerance, bracket material, surface coating, and concentricity needs are validated.
+Release rule: Do not freeze the hole fit until the mating pin tolerance, bracket material, surface coating, datum scheme, and position tolerance are validated.

-InputsDiameter + ApplicationFit routeH7 / H8 / H9Material checkCoating / BushingRFQ releaseGD&T (Coaxiality)
+InputsDiameter + ApplicationFit routeH7 / H8 / H9Material checkCoating / BushingRFQ releaseGD&T Position

 Bracket Hole Material & Tolerance Guidelines